masoudslipknot/NIC_traffic/README.md

 ` storeobj = struct.unpack("!BBHHHBBH4s4s", data) ` </br>

 Here! means that receiver always receive data in reverse order.
-H is for Unsigned Short data types and number is for the times to use.</br>
+H is for Unsigned Short data types and the number is for the times to use.</br>

 In these line of codes, we determine which kind of IP packets we have: </br>